brad-lab/App.BespokedBikes/README.md

 The application has the following functionality:

 -Display a list of salespersons

 -Update a salesperson

 -Display a list of products

 -Update a product

 -Display a list of customers

--Display a list of sales with option to filter by date range.
+-Display a list of sales with option to filter by date range

 -Create a sale

 -Display a quarterly salesperson commission report

 ## Technologies
 This demo application uses the following technologies: